 The final filter for selecting the best brands to collaborate with is brand-fit.
 The most effective marketing collaborations are when the very essence of the brands involved genuinely work well together: Whether it is having a common cause, matched brand values, or a similar tone of voice - something must be complementary to make a successful relationship, rather than a superficial one.

 When McDonalds was announced as a brand partner of London 2012 they came under some pretty heavy scrutiny, because the perceived brand values jar with each other.
 By contrast, Nike and Apple working together to create fitness accessories that talk to each other makes perfect sense and gives added value to the consumer.
-Similarly, when Innocent drinks wanted to teach kids about healthy food and drink, we teamed them up with veg-garden-in-a-box company Rocket Gardens, and created an on-pack campaign.
-Get the brand fit right and the benefits spread three ways across the brands involved and the consumer.
+Similarly, when Innocent Drinks wanted to teach kids about healthy food and drink, we teamed them up with veg-garden-in-a-box company Rocket Gardens, and created an on-pack campaign.

 4. Cash is not king